RDS-DeePC: Robust Data Selection for Data-Enabled Predictive Control via Sensitivity Score: Preliminaries

 \subsection{Notation}

 We denote by $\R^n$ the $n$-dimensional Euclidean space.
-For a matrix $A$, $A^\top$ denotes its transpose, $A(:,j)$ denotes the $j$-th column, and $\|A\|$ denotes the spectral norm.
-For a vector $v$ and positive definite matrix $P$, $\|v\|_P^2 = v^\top P v$ denotes the weighted squared norm.
+For a matrix $A$, $A^\top$ is its transpose, $A(:,j)$ is its $j$-th column, and $\|A\|$ is its spectral norm.
+For a vector $v$ and a positive definite matrix $P$, $\|v\|_P^2 = v^\top P v$ is the weighted squared norm.
 The identity matrix of dimension $n$ is $I_n$, and $e_j$ denotes the $j$-th standard basis vector.
-We use $\diag(\cdot)$ to construct diagonal matrices.
+We write $\diag(\cdot)$ for diagonal matrix construction.